-Seeking medical attention after a sexual assault can be scary.
-Inova Fairfax Hospital’s Forensic Assessment and Consultation Team (FACT) provides medical and forensic examinations.
-At your request, a member of FACT will contact our 24-hour Domestic and Sexual Violence Hotline, 703-360-7273, upon your arrival to request accompaniment services, or you may call us directly.
-Our trained Hospital Accompaniment Advocates are available to you regardless of whether you report the assault to the police or not.
-Advocates provide emotional support, answer questions about your reporting options, stay with you while evidence is collected and share information about available resources.
-The Advocate’s role is to provide support prior to, during and after the examination.
+Seeking medical attention after sexual assault or intimate partner violence can be scary.
+But when people need that care, Inova Fairfax Hospital’s Forensic Assessment and Consultation Team (FACT) provides medical and forensic examinations.
+Here’s how to access those exams: A member of FACT will contact our Domestic and Sexual Violence 24-Hour Hotline upon your arrival to request accompaniment services, or you may call the hotline directly (703-360-7273).
+Our trained Hospital Accompaniment Advocates are available to you whether you report the assault to the police or not.
+Advocates provide emotional support, answer questions about your reporting options, stay with you while evidence is collected, and share information about available resources.
+The advocate’s role is to provide support prior to, during, and after the examination.

-- have a SANE* exam in which a specially trained nurse collects forensic evidence after the assault.
-Note that most SANE exams must be conducted within 96-120 hours after the assault
+- have a forensic exam in which a specially trained nurse collects forensic evidence after the assault.
+Note that most exams must be conducted within five days following the assault.

-- accept or decline any part of the SANE process
+- accept or decline any part of the forensic exam process.

 Advocates will be with you every step of the way to make sure you understand your rights.